pivotal-cf/om/docs/delete-product/README.md

 # `om delete-product`

-This command deletes the named product from the targeted Ops Manager
+This command deletes the specified unused product from the targeted Ops Manager

 ## Command Usage
 ```

-This command deletes the named product from the targeted Ops Manager
+This command deletes the specified unused product from the targeted Ops Manager

 Usage:
   om [options] delete-product [<args>]